sholtomaud/robo/README.md

 Robo repo for lookaheads

 ## Mission
-Create an application that can read in commands from cli
+Create a CLI application that can read in commands

-### POSITION

-The origin (0,0) can be considered to be the SOUTH WEST most corner

 ## Requirements
 - [x] The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE